Peacehaven: Sport and leisure

 Peacehaven has a Non-League football club Peacehaven & Telscombe F.C. who play at the Sports Park.
 Each summer, the club hosts various football tournaments, ranging from age under 10 to under 16.
 There is also a small leisure centre and a bowls club and dance schools such as Harlequin and Studio 54, as well as football and martial arts clubs.

 Several special interest groups operate.
 The Women's Institute meets regularly at the Meridian Centre along with various other community groups.

-Delivered on 30 acres of land given over by Southern Water and funded by financial contributions from Southern Water and Bovis Homes a new community led recreation destination 'The Big Parks Project' was completed in 2015.
+Delivered on 30 acres of land given over by Southern Water and funded by financial contributions from Southern Water and Bovis Homes, a new community led recreation destination, the Big Parks Project, was completed in 2015.
 Designed by architects Kaner Olette and engineers HOP & Crofton Consulting, the project includes a central activity café, children's playgrounds, new cycle paths, skate park, and sports facilities.
 The project has received many accolades since it was completed, including Constructing Excellence Sustainability Award – Winner 2015; Architects Journal Retrofit Award – Winner 2015; RIBA South East Award – Winner 2016; Sussex Heritage Trust Public & Community – Highly Commended 2016.

 Peacehaven in film and fiction

 The town plays a part in Graham Greene's 1938 novel Brighton Rock.

-The 1979 film Quadrophenia starring Phil Daniels in the leading role as a mod named Jimmy also ended up in Peacehaven.
-At the end of the film he finds out his idol, the suave mod "poster boy" Ace Face (played by Sting), is in reality a bellboy.
-He steals Ace's scooter and heads out to Peacehaven Cliffs and an uncertain fate.

 Peacehaven was selected for the site at which a car is pushed over the cliff in the TV thriller series The Level, while earlier Tiffany Mitchell's ashes were portrayed to be cast over the cliffs, in the BBC soap EastEnders in 1999, with viewers having been told at her funeral that she had spent happy childhood holidays there.

 Miodrag Kojadinović has a short story about a search for an ancestor in Peacehaven that plays with the concept of a "haven of peace", which won a prize for stories with Jewish themes and appeared in Serbian and Hungarian, both out of Novi Sad.